pmmmwh/react-refresh-webpack-plugin/docs/API.md

 ```

 This directive tells React Refresh to force reset state on every refresh (current file only).
-This can be useful, for example,
+This can be useful, for example, to reset error boundary components' state,
-to reset error boundary components' state so they don't persist after code changes.
+so it doesn't persist when new code is executed.

 ## Options